What is Technical Writing?

 What is the meaning of a technical writer?

-They contribute to user stories, participate in design reviews, and document the product requirements.
+They contribute to user stories, participate in design reviews, and document product requirements.
 Technical writers work with SMEs (subject matter experts) to gather accurate information and convert it into user-friendly documentation.
 Technical writers are also involved in the Agile Scrum process.
 Unlike Waterfall, agile is an iterative process where the content is created in short sprints.
 It means that the technical writer has to be flexible and be able to adapt their writing style to the ever-changing product.

 If you are new to technical writing and are looking to break-in, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of being a technical writer, how to dominate technical writer interviews, and how to stand out as a technical writing candidate.